nickatnight/tivix-assignment/docs/installation.rst

 Installation
 ============

-For developers, installation is very easy.
+For contributors, installation is very easy.
 First, check to verify you are running Python 2.7.::

     python -V